mesonbuild/meson/readme.txt

 Installing from source

-You can run Meson directly from a revision control checkout.
+You can run Meson directly from a revision control checkout or an extracted tarball.
 Installing it system-wide is simple.

 Configure step: None
 Compile step:   None